-As more and more organizations are adopting a “technology first” mindset, new and different IT solutions are gaining adoption at a rapid pace.
+As more organizations are now adopting a “technology first” mindset, new and different IT solutions are gaining adoption at a rapid pace.
 From the cloud to AI-enabled workflows, businesses interested in leveraging new tools and systems to outpace the competition have a wealth of options to consider.

 One such option for many small and mid-sized businesses is co-managed IT services.
-This new look on a standard need optimizes operations and cuts costs.
+This new look on a standard needs optimized operations and cut costs.
 Further, co-managed IT services help businesses reallocate resources away from management and maintenance towards growth and transformation.

 Benefits of Co-Managed IT Services

 Co-Managed IT services are a type of outsourcing where a business works with two separate IT service providers.
 One provider manages the day-to-day operations and maintenance of the network while the other focuses on strategic initiatives and long-term projects.
 In many cases, the latter provider is an internal team.
 This team is focused on key initiatives and projects while leaving the “care and feeding of the network” to a third-party or outside partner.